travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 Commits that have `[ci skip]` or `[skip ci]` anywhere in the commit messages are ignored by Travis CI.

+Note that in case multiple commits are pushed together, the `[skip ci]` or `[ci skip]` takes effect only if present in the commit message of the HEAD commit.

 ## Build Matrix

 When you combine the three main configuration options of *Runtime*, *Environment* and *Exclusions/Inclusions* you have a matrix of all possible combinations.